Healthcare staffing compliance: overcoming key challenges

 HIPAA compliance in hiring

 Maintaining patient confidentiality is an essential element of healthcare compliance when hiring.
-The Health Insurance Portability and Accountability Act (HIPAA) requires healthcare facilities to protect sensitive patient information, even when hiring.
+The Health Insurance Portability and Accountability Act (HIPAA) requires clinics to protect sensitive patient information, even when hiring.
 Employers should ensure that background checks, interviews, and credential verifications do not violate patient confidentiality.

 To meet HIPAA compliance in hiring, healthcare employers ought to: